reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-02-v2.md

     dotnet run
     ```

-    This command will build and run the Simulated Device application.
-Be sure the terminal location is set to the directory with the `CaveDevice.cs` file.

     > **Note**:  If the command outputs a **Malformed Token** or other error message, then make sure the **Primary Connection String** value is configured correctly as the value of the **connectionString** variable.

 1. Observe the message string output displayed in the Terminal.
 Once the Simulated Device application is running, it will be sending event messages to the Azure IoT Hub that include **temperature** and **humidity** values and displaying message string output in the console.
 The terminal output will look similar to the following:

     ```text
     IoT Hub C# Simulated Cave Device.
 Ctrl-C to exit.